Jessica Alba Shakes Her Stuff In Flirty Video To Encourage Americans To Vote

 Many others took to the comments section to share their own voting preferences for the presidential race, though Alba did not mention who earned her support.

 As the British newspaper added, Alba already shared with fans that she cast her ballot back on October 20.
-The actress took to Instagram to share a picture after she had cast her ballot and a message about her beliefs and encouraged others to cast their ballots for change, equality, and opportunity.
+The actress took to Instagram to share a picture after she had cast her ballot and a message about her beliefs, and she encouraged others to cast their ballots for change, equality, and opportunity.

 “We believe in fairness, equality, and treating people with dignity,” she wrote in the caption.
 “We are black and brown entrepreneurs.
 We are proud Americans.
 As importantly, we love being part of the GLOBAL Community.
 We believe in protecting our planet.
 We believe in helping those in need.
 We hate racists w a passion.
 Vote for BASIC HUMAN DECENCY.”

 Alba joins a number of other celebrities who have used their social media presence to encourage voting in this election.
 As The Inquisitr noted, actress Charlize Theron took to Instagram to share a flirty picture with her “I voted” sticker covering her lips.

 Others have been more forceful, including Olivia Wilde who posted a picture of herself wearing a white shirt with the words “F*cking Vote” printed on the front.